linepogl/impartial-pipes/doc/Filtering/p_filter_out_nulls.md

 ## p_filter_out_nulls

-Partial function to filter null values out of an iterable.
+Returns a partial function that filters null values out of an iterable.

 ### Syntax
 ```php